-122 of the Act.
-The applicant considers the authority's earthquake-prone building policy ("EQPB policy") is not consistent with section 122 of the Act and that it did not correctly apply its policy in the case of this building.
+1.3 This determination arises from the decision of the authority to issue an earthquake-prone building notice under section 124(1)(c)2 ("the section 124 notice") as the authority considered the building to be earthquake prone as defined in section 122 of the Act.
+The applicant considers the authority's earthquake-prone building policy ("EQPB policy") is not consistent with section 122 of the Act, that it did not correctly apply its policy in the case of this building, and that the authority failed to consider all the relevant information available at the time.

-- 1.4 The matter to be determined4 is therefore whether the authority exercised its powers correctly in issuing the section 124 notice for the building, and the discussion of this matter and my conclusions are set out in sections 10 and 13 of the determination. - 1.5 The applicant has also challenged the authority's incorporation of the New Zealand Society for Earthquake Engineering's ("NZSEE") Assessment and Improvement of the Structural Performance of Buildings in an Earthquake June 20065 ("The NZSEE guidelines") in its EQPB policy.
-I have included a discussion of these issues in section 11 of the determination. - 1.6 It is important to remember that the matter for determination in this case concerns the requirements of section 124 of the Act and the determination may only confirm, reverse or modify that decision.
-The determination is required to consider the information relied on by the authority when making its decision, for example the authority relied on engineering assessments that used the Initial Evaluation Procedure ("IEP")6 screening methodology in the NZSEE guidelines.
-However I emphasise I have no jurisdiction either to endorse or overturn the NZSEE guidelines, whether in relation to the IEP screening process or the more substantive Detailed Seismic Assessment ("DSA") methodology, both of which are used in those guidelines for determining whether a building is earthquake prone. - 1.7 The applicant's submissions raise a wide range of other matters and he has made a number of serious allegations about the determination process and my role as the Determinations and Assurance Manager.
+- 1.4 The matter to be determined3 is therefore whether the authority exercised its powers correctly in issuing the section 124 notice for the building, and the discussion of this matter and my conclusions are set out in sections 10 and 13 of the determination. - 1.5 The applicant has also challenged the authority's incorporation of the New Zealand Society for Earthquake Engineering's ("NZSEE") Assessment and Improvement of the Structural Performance of Buildings in an Earthquake June 20064 ("the NZSEE guidelines") in its EQPB policy and I have included a discussion of these issues in section 11 of the determination. - 1.6 It is important to remember that the matter for determination in this case is concerns the requirement of section 124 of the Act and the determination may only confirm, reverse or modify that decision.
+The determination is required to consider the information relied on by the authority when making its decision, for example the authority relied on engineering assessments that used the Initial Evaluation Procedure ("IEP")5 screening methodology in the NZSEE guidelines.
+However, I emphasise I have no jurisdiction either to endorse or overturn the NZSEE guidelines, whether in relation to the IEP screening process or to the more substantive Detailed Seismic Assessment ("DSA") methodology, both of which are used in those guidelines to determine whether a building is earthquake prone. - 1.7 The applicant's submissions raise a wide range of other matters and he has made a number of serious allegations about the determination process and my role as the Determinations Manager.
 The applicant has also demanded that various parts of his submissions are included verbatim.
-I have responded to these matters where they arise in the determination or in section 9. - 1.8 In making my decision on the matter to be determined, I have considered the submissions of the parties, the evidence presented at the hearing and the other evidence in this matter. - 1.9 The determination application was sought for two buildings in one application.
-In acknowledging the differences in the buildings, I have separated the application into two determination decisions7. - 1.10 All relevant legislation, including sections of the Act and clauses of the Building (Specified Systems, Change the Use, and Earthquake-prone Buildings) Regulations 2005 ("the Regulations") can be found at Appendix A.
+I have responded to these matters where they arise in the determination in section 9. - 1.8 In making my decision on the matter to be determined, I have considered the submissions of the parties, the evidence presented at the hearing and the other evidence in this matter. - 1.9 The determination application was sought for two buildings in one application.
+In acknowledging the differences in the buildings, I have separated the application into two stand-alone determination decisions. - 1.10 All relevant legislation, including sections of the Act and clauses of the Building (Specified Systems, Change the Use, and Earthquake-prone Buildings) Regulations 2005 ("the Regulations") can be found at Appendix A.